mfpulella/webcomm-mariafrancesca-pulella/presentation.md

 ---

-## What did I learned from this course?
+## What did I learn from this course?

 Thanks to this course I learned to create simple web sites or landing pages.
 Even if I won’t be an expert programmer, I think all I learned during this course will be **useful both for my CV and for my job.**